FFXIV Tactics Ogre Reborn screenshot contest announced

 Final Fantasy XIV (FFXIV) players can join the ongoing Tactics Ogre: Reborn screenshot contest.
 Keep reading to learn more about how to join to get a chance to win awesome prizes!

 The Tactics Ogre: Reborn Screenshot Sweepstakes runs from Tuesday, November 1, 2022, at 3:30 AM PDT, and runs until Monday, November 14, 2022, at 6:59 PST.
-This is to celebrate the release of Tactics Ogre: Reborn this next week Friday, November 11, 2022.
+This is to celebrate the release of Tactics Ogre: Reborn soon.
 Players who join the contest stand to win one of two prizes: Prize A and Prize B. Prize A is a physical prize, which a total of 33 players will receive (11 each from Japan, North America, and Europe).
 The prize is a Glass Pumpkin (Tactics Ogre: Reborn Edition).
 Prize B, on the other hand, is an in-game item prize, which a total of 3,333 players will receive (1,111 each from Japan, North America, and Europe).
 The prize is the Great Paraserpent and a Wrapped Present.
 The wrapped present contains a random consumable item.

 To enter the screenshot contest, players must have an active FFXIV account at the time of submission and must meet the entry criteria.
 Players must also have a public Twitter account.
 Afterward, players need to fill up a registration form, which will ask them to log in to their Square Enix account and link their Twitter Account.
 You must then fill up for following information: